 Although the Chamber is a membership organization, and that is primarily how we fund our mission, we are also a community asset and our top priority is to ensure you and the rest of the business community bounce back from this crisis as soon as possible.

-Employers must be prepared to relaunch their business, working to new conditions while remaining flexible enough to adapt to ongoing changes.
-To help you prepare to open your doors, we have created a toolkit that outlines some of the steps and resources necessary to move forward.
+To help you navigate Covid-19, we have created a toolkit that outlines some of the steps and resources necessary to move forward.

 Create a task force of cross-functional stakeholders to address human resources, legal obligations, facilities, and operations.
 This team should be limited in size and should work remotely until all policies and procedures are established and it is safe to return to work.

 - Be responsible for developing and communicating the COVID-19 prevention strategy to staff

 - Consult with and advise on any human rights or legal requirements